I Don’t Know Who I Am Anymore

 Develop Decision-Making Skills

 If you let others dictate your life’s course, you will lose your ability to make decisions for yourself in time.
-Decision making is a skill that is built up over time.
+Making decisions is a skill that is built up over time.
 Like a muscle, your decision-making behavior needs to be flexed and developed to stay strong and fit.

 If you get anxious at the thought of making a decision, start slow.
 Make suggestions about where your family should go to dinner.
 Discuss with your partner what you would like the bathroom to look like that you are remodeling.
 When grocery shopping, pick out one or two food items that are your personal favorites, rather than everyone else’s.
 If your best friend asks you if you want to go to the movies, pick which showtime that you would prefer to attend.